Module 1.2: Instrumentation & Alerting

 - Consistency: All duration metrics are in seconds, so

-histogram_quantile()returns values in the metric’s unit — if metrics are in seconds, the result is in seconds - Grafana handles display: Grafana can convert seconds to “2.5ms” or “1.3h” for human display.
-Store in base units, format at display time.
+histogram_quantile()returns values in the metric’s unit — if metrics are in seconds, the result is in seconds - Grafana handles display: Grafana natively converts seconds to “2.5ms” or “1.3h” for human display automatically.
+You should store raw data in base units, formatting strictly at display time.

 - OpenMetrics standard: Requires base units for interoperability across tools

-The rule: store in base units, display in human units.
+The foundational rule is: store in base units, display in human units.

 - Every alert enters at the root route (the top-level

-route:) - Child routes are evaluated top-to-bottom — first matching child wins
+route:configuration). - Child routes are evaluated top-to-bottom — the first matching sibling child terminates evaluation and wins the route.

 group_by: Labels to group alerts by (reduces notification count)group_wait: How long to buffer before sending the first notificationgroup_interval: Minimum time between updates to a grouprepeat_interval: How often to re-send a firing alert